Sticker Jargon

 Cutline → The edge of your sticker, i.e. where the cutting machine cuts it.
 Want to learn more about cutline?

-Die-Cut → These individual stickers are cut through both the vinyl and back paper, and can be printed in any shape or size to make your own custom sticker.
+Die-Cut → These individual stickers are cut through both the vinyl and back paper, and can be printed in any shape or size to make your custom sticker.

 Full-color print → Printing process that combines different percentages of the four CMYK colors (Cyan, Magenta, Yellow and black) to create any color you can imagine.